-The San Mateo County Sheriff’s Department held a groundbreaking ceremony Tuesday at the site of the new jail which is slated for completion in 2015.
+The San Mateo County Sheriff’s Department held a groundbreaking ceremony last week at the site of the new jail, which is slated for completion in 2015.

-The 640-bed facility will be located on Maple and Blomquist Streets closer to the Redwood City Police Department, a victory for many Redwood City residents who .
+The 640-bed facility will be located on Maple and Blomquist Streets in Redwood City, closer to the Redwood City Police Department - a victory for many Redwood City residents who .

-Councilmembers Rosanne Foust and Barbara Pierce were also present at the groundbreaking as well as all five members of the San Mateo County Board of Supervisors, Undersheriff Carlos Bolanos, Assemblymember Jerry Hill, Redwood City Mayor Alicia Aguirre and California Department of Corrections and Rehabilitation (CDCR) Secretary Matt Cate.
+Redwood City Councilmembers Rosanne Foust and Barbara Pierce were also present at the groundbreaking, as well as all five members of the San Mateo County Board of Supervisors, Undersheriff Carlos Bolanos, State Assemblymember Jerry Hill, Redwood City Mayor Alicia Aguirre and California Department of Corrections and Rehabilitation (CDCR) Secretary Matt Cate.

 Many community members have , citing a large price tag that is not feasible within the county’s current budget.